Boosting Mental Health & Reducing Stress = Better Skin

 The main reason is stress, or rather an absence of it.
 Away from the demands of a high-pressure job, a bustling city or the incessant glow of a laptop, a thing called relaxation moves in.
 The benefits are holistic, and they extend to fewer breakouts and clearer skin.

-Time report that a stress-related hormone called CRH, or corticotrophin-releasing hormone is one explanation for stress-related acne.
+Time reports that a stress-related hormone called CRH, or corticotrophin-releasing hormone is one explanation for stress-related acne.
 “CRH can bind to receptors in the skin’s sebaceous glands, and that binding drives up the skin’s oil production — which can cause pimples,” Dr. Adam Friedman tells the publication.

 Can’t take a decadent vaycay right now?
 Lol, neither.
 Here are some energy promoting, stress combating alternatives.